Grammar of the Wave: Towards Explainable Multivariate Time Series Event Detection via Neuro-Symbolic VLM Agents: Abstract

 \section{Abstract}

-Time Series Event Detection (TSED) has long been an important task with critical applications across many high-stakes domains.
-Unlike statistical anomalies, events are defined by semantics with complex internal structures, which are difficult to learn inductively from scarce labeled data in real-world settings.
-In light of this, we introduce Knowledge-Guided TSED, a new setting where a model is given a natural-language event description and must ground it to intervals in multivariate signals with little or no training data.
-To tackle this challenge, we introduce Event Logic Tree (ELT), a novel knowledge representation framework to bridge linguistic descriptions and physical time series data via modeling the intrinsic temporal-logic structures of events.
-Based on ELT, we present a neuro-symbolic VLM agent framework that iteratively instantiates primitives from signal visualizations and composes them under ELT constraints, producing both detected intervals and faithful explanations in the form of instantiated trees.
-To validate the effectiveness of our approach, we release a benchmark based on real-world time series data with expert knowledge and annotations.
-Experiments and human evaluation demonstrate the superiority of our method compared to supervised fine-tuning baselines and existing zero-shot time series reasoning frameworks based on LLMs/VLMs.
-We also show that ELT is critical in mitigating VLMs' inherent hallucination in matching signal morphology with event semantics.
+Time Series Event Detection (TSED) aims to localize semantically meaningful events in time series data, with critical applications in high-stakes domains.
+Unlike statistical anomalies, events are often defined by natural-language descriptions with internal temporal-logic structures across multiple physical channels.
+However, in real-world settings, dense event annotations are expensive to obtain, making purely supervised learning difficult.
+We introduce \textbf{Language-guided TSED}, a setting where a model is given textual event descriptions and must ground them to intervals in multivariate signals with little or no labeled data.
+To address this problem, we propose \textbf{Event Logic Tree} (ELT), a knowledge representation framework that converts linguistic descriptions into structured temporal logic over signal primitives.
+Building on ELT, we present \textsc{SELA}, a neuro-symbolic VLM agent framework that iteratively grounds primitives from signal visualizations and composes them under ELT constraints, producing both event intervals and faithful tree-structured explanations.
+We further release a real-world benchmark across energy and climate domains with expert knowledge and annotations.
+Experiments show that \textsc{SELA} improves over supervised fine-tuning and existing zero/few-shot time series reasoning baselines.